rjankovic/bifabrik/docs/tutorial/lineage.md

 The JSON files can be deserialized to `DataFrameLineage` objects that you can use to traverse the columns and their lineage.

-Thus, in a typical scenario you will be running a bunch of notebooks loading different tables with lineage enabled before processing the lineage e.g. once a day.
+Thus, in a typical scenario, you will be running a bunch of notebooks loading different tables with lineage enabled before processing the lineage folder e.g. once a day.

 ## Example